 PHOTO: DUY TAN

-Ms. Pham Thi Bay (55 years old, living in Thanh Duc Ward, Vinh Long - formerly Long Ho District, Vinh Long) is considered the "kiln keeper", because for nearly 30 years she has spent most of her time in the pottery kiln.
-"Every day, I spend more time in the kiln than at home.
-The work is hard, but I work according to the products, the more I work, the higher my income.
+Ms. Pham Thi Bay (55 years old, living in Thanh Duc Ward, Vinh Long - formerly Long Ho District, Vinh Long) is considered a "kiln keeper", because for nearly 30 years she has spent most of her time in the pottery kiln.
+"Every day, I spend more time in the pottery kiln than at home.
+The work is hard, but I work by product, the more I work, the higher my income.
 Thanks to that, I have been able to raise 2 children to be educated," Ms. Bay shared.

 Every day, Mrs. Bay spends more time at the pottery kiln than at home.